ymerta/agentic-assistant-local/README.md

 An AI-powered personal assistant with a **React frontend** and a **FastAPI backend**, designed to help users manage emails, calendars, and tasks through natural language instructions.
 It integrates with Gmail and Google Calendar, supports summarization, and maintains conversation history in a local SQLite database.

+You can look my blog for this project: https://medium.com/@ymertakan/building-my-own-ai-personal-assistant-with-react-fastapi-sqlite-1e2f687a068d
 ---

 ## Features